What is the Keller Funnel?

 It’s also been suggested that this more hygienic approach cuts down on the risk of ALCL cancer (a form of cancer associated with inflammation that sometimes develops after the implantation of one specific model of textured silicone breast implant).

-Plus, because the surgeon is not squeezing and manipulating the implant with their fingers, there’s also less chance the implant being damaged during insertion which further reduces the chance of future complications like the implant leaking
+Plus, because the surgeon is not squeezing and manipulating the implant with their fingers, there’s also less chance of the implant being damaged during insertion, which further reduces the chance of future complications like the implant leaking.

 As with any tool, however, the Keller Funnel has limitations.
 While it has the potential to reduce the probability of complications after breast enlargement surgery, there is still some risk that capsular contracture, infection, or other serious complications related to surgery can develop.
 If you are still curious to learn more and find out if the Keller Funnel is right for your breast enlargement surgery, we recommend speaking with your surgeon.
 They will be able to specifically educate and guide you on all the treatment advancements that are right your you, your body, and your goals.

 To all patients considering breast surgery, their health and well-being are top priorities.
 Histologies are an important factor in the care provided to patients and provide early detection of abnormalities within the breast tissue.
 Learn more about histology tests and pricing.